tarantool/doc/doc/reference/tooling/tcm/tcm_configuration_reference.rst

 .. confval:: storage.tarantool.timeout

-    A request timeout for the Tarantool |tcm| configuration storage.
+    A request timeout for the Tarantool-based configuration storage.

     See also `go-tarantool.Opts <https://pkg.go.dev/github.com/tarantool/go-tarantool#Opts>`__.